poormanme/smallAnimalMRgHIFU/README.md

 --contains solidworks files for HIFU bed

---known issue: paths are absolute not relative (fix upcoming)
+--FIXED known issue: paths are absolute not relative and missing magnet parts